 Diving Dog Brewhouse is a beer bar, brewery and brew-on-premises venue for customers who want to brew their own beer on professional equipment.
 1802 Telegraph Ave., Oakland

-Ghost Town Brewing, recognizable for its eerie labels, is scheduled to open a tasting room later this year.
+Ghost Town Brewing, recognizable for its eerie labels, is scheduled to open a tasting room later this year in West Oakland.

 Independent Brewing Company’s tasting room is located at 444 Harrison St., Oakland.

-Lucky Devil Brewery No tasting room.
-Use this website map to find their brew.
+Lucky Devil Brewery No tasting room, but you can use this map to find their brew.

-Novel Brewing has a tasting room at 6510 San Pablo Ave., Oakland.
+Novel Brewing has a literary-themed tasting room in North Oakland at 6510 San Pablo Ave.

 Oakland United Beerworks is preparing to move into a new taproom and brewery space across the street from the Amtrak Station in the fall.